unl-ml-art/generative-visual-ReidDotO/README.md

 ## Abstract

 For this project, I want to use a GAN to generate pokemon, and use the generated images to create a custom ROM Hack of Pokemon with those as the sprites.
-Ideally, I would like to repplace every Pokemon in one game, but I am not sure if that is possible within the time restraints.
+Ideally, I would like to replace every Pokemon in one game, but I am not sure if that is possible within the time restraints.
 As far as the method for generating, I am not entirely sure, but I believe there is a way to train/refine a GAN on your own images.
 If it is possible, I would like to use all the Pokemon to train it on.
 If not, I am sure that style transfer could work as well.
 An alternative project could be generating thumbnails for YouTube, but I do not think that would be all that interesting.

 ## Model/Data